-I set the blog up to simply document what and how we cook in our house.
+see url Going back to the history of this blog, I set it up to simply document what and how we cook in our house.
 We try to eat fresh, healthy and interesting meals, using all manner of herbs, spices and ingredients, all cooked on a very modest budget.